cloudspace/play_framework_tutorial/README.md

             return notFound("No book with that id was found!");
         } else {
             // Render edit form template
-            return ok(edit.render(campaignForm.fill(campaign), book);
+            return ok(edit.render(bookForm.fill(book), book);
         }
     }

+The book object is accessible from the form by calling bookForm.get().
+You should not depend on this.
+If there are validation errors, calling bookForm.get() will throw an exception instead of returning the object.
+In all of our form views, we pass both the form and the model instance to the view.

 **Errors**
 There are two main types of errors that need to be thrown: Form validation errors, and general HTTP errors.

 The general HTTP status errors are quite simple to use, and play provides result methods for each.
 Instead of retuning ok() from an action you simply return the approrpiate result.
 The full list of available results can be found [here](http://www.playframework.com/documentation/api/2.0/java/play/mvc/Results.html#method_summary).
-You can see an example of retuning a notFount result (HTP 404) in the previous example.
+You can see an example of retuning a notFound result (HTP 404) in the previous example.

 **response() and setting headers**
 In each controller action there is an available method called response().
 When called it returns the current response object which will eventually be returned to the end user.
 We can use this object to set any appropriate HTTP Headers.